Hendrix College Programming Contest

 Problems

-• There will be about 8-10 problems in each division, with some overlap between the divisions.
+• There will be about 12 problems in the contest.

 • All the problems will be freshly created, never-before-published problems, with a wide range of difficulties.